daniela-matos/bike_city_tableau/README.md

 * Monday, Wednesday and Friday are the busiest days.
 * The busiest hours are 8 AM and 6 PM during the weekdays.
 During the weekend, there is no busy hours.

-All the analisys can be find [Public Tableau]
+All the analisys can be find [Public Tableau].(https://public.tableau.com/profile/daniela.lima.matos#!/vizhome/CityBike_15875588386060/Dashboard1?publish=yes)

+Must look in Full Screen or Presentation Mode for best view.